Blake Lively vs Justin Baldoni: Timeline of the feud between It Ends With Us co-stars

 Baldoni is a married father-of-two and has positioned himself as an avid supporter of women’s rights, adding further fuel to the controversy.
 He has since had an award for being an “ally to women” rescinded.

-The actor and director is suing The New York Times for $250m, and his lawyers have suggested that a countersuit against Lively will also be filed.
+The actor and director is suing The New York Times for $250m, and he is countersuing Lively and her husband Ryan Reynolds for allegedly attempting to “destroy” his reputation and career.

 January 2023 – Casting for It Ends With Us is announced